hugoalh/scan-virus-ghaction/README.md

 - **Local *\[Default\]*:** Workspace, for prepared files to the workspace (e.g.: checkout repository via action [`actions/checkout`](https://github.com/actions/checkout)) in the same job before this action.
 - **Remote:** Fetch files from the remote to the workspace by this action, by HTTP/HTTPS URI, separate each target by [list delimiter (input `input_listdelimiter`)](#input_listdelimiter); Require a clean workspace.

-When this input is defined (i.e.: remote targets), will ignore inputs:
+When this is defined (i.e.: remote targets), will ignore inputs:

 - [`git_integrate`](#git_integrate)
 - [`git_ignores`](#git_ignores)